kristerhedfors/bombervibe/README.md

 ### Customizing AI Behavior

-Each corner has an editable prompt for that player's AI strategy:
+Each corner has an editable prompt for that player's AI strategy.
+Edit prompts in the corner text boxes and they'll save automatically to localStorage.

 **Example Strategies:**